Triptogon cristata Butler, 1875, Proc. zool. Soc. Lond. 1875: 253. Type locality: [India, West Bengal,] vicinity of Darjeeling [Darling].

 The colour becomes paler and somewhat translucent-looking before pupation.

 PUPA: 50--60mm, width 16mm.
 Similar in shape, surface and colouring to other pupae of the genus; the cremaster large, tapering gently to a simple point, rugose (Mell, 1922b).

 Larval hostplants.
 Lisea elongata, Machilus ichangensis and Phoebe (Lauraceae) in China (Mell, 1922b).

-From Himachal Pradesh (India (Pathania, Sunita Sharma & Gill, 2014)) across Nepal and northeastern India to southern China, northern Thailand, Laos and northern Vietnam.
+From Himachal Pradesh and Uttarakhand (India (Pathania, Sunita Sharma & Gill, 2014; Bhuyan, Clark & Smetacek, 2019)) across Nepal, Sikkim (Khan & Raina, 2017), Bhutan (Irungbam & Irungbam, 2019) and northeastern India to southern China, northern Thailand, Laos and northern Vietnam.